In Succession/Probate

 What is clear title?

-Clouded title
+clouded title

 Title is the legal interest a person has in a piece of property.
 When a person has clear title, it means that there is no question about whether they own a particular piece of property, because they can prove their ownership through legal documentation.
 However, many people are unaware that they have clouded title.
 A person has clouded title when they cannot prove their ownership through legal documentation, or they cannot prove who exactly owns the property.